AI Video Ends Abruptly Mid-Action

 - Extends easily

-Rule of thumb: duration = action time + 1-1.5s ending buffer.
+Rule of thumb: duration = action time + 1 to 1.5s ending buffer.

 Step 3: Provide an end-frame reference image

-- Generate or pick an end-frame image with subject in resolved pose
+- Upload or generate an end-frame image with the subject in a resolved pose

 Step 4: Lower motion strength for the final beat